LEQO-Framework/leqo-backend/README.md

 docker compose build && docker compose up
 ```

-Then you can access the backend on:
+Then you can access the back-end on:
 http://localhost:8000
 http://localhost:8000/docs